Subject description

 After completion of the course the students should be able to/of:

--use the basic theoretical tools of mechanics and thermodynamics that are needed for the more specialised courses in electrical engineering,
+- use the basic theoretical tools of mechanics and thermodynamics that are needed for the more specialised courses in electrical engineering,

--application of the basic laws of mechanics and thermodynamics to solve general problems in electrical engineering,
+- application of the basic laws of mechanics and thermodynamics to solve general problems in electrical engineering,

-– solve practical problems in engineering , which prepare the students for independent research and development work in reserach institutes and
+- solve practical problems in engineering , which prepare the students for independent research and development work in reserach institutes and in the industry,

 - solve complex interdisciplinary engineering problems, requiring a knowledge and understanding of thermodynamics and mechanics, as well as experience with analytical tools from the field of physics.